 The Right-of-Way Stewardship Council (ROWSC) is an accreditation program that has established standards for responsible right-of-way vegetation management along corridors.
 The program promotes the application of Integrated Vegetation Management (IVM) and best management practices to utility vegetation managers in order to maintain power system reliability and address ecological concerns.

 The Right-of-Way Stewardship Council (ROWSC) is the only accreditation program that has established standards for responsible right-of-way (ROW) vegetation management.
 The program promotes the application of integrated vegetation management (IVM) and best management practices (BMPs) to the utility vegetation management industry to maintain power system reliability and address ecological concerns.
 The ROWSC was established in 2013 as a program within Dovetail Partners Inc., a 501(c)(3) nonprofit environmental think tank serving as program administrator.

-The ROWSC model follows the lead of the Electric Power Research Institute’s (EPRI) Standards for Assessing Performance of Integrated Vegetation Management on Rights-of-Way and is informed by other well-established accreditation programs found in the forest industry.
+ROWSC uses an accreditation model to provide standards of excellence for environmental stewardship and presents the opportunity for utility companies to demonstrate their commitment to such standards.
+The ROWSC model follows the lead of the Electric Power Research Institute’s (EPRI) Standards for Assessing Performance of Integrated Vegetation Management on Rights-of-Way and is informed by other well-established programs found in the forest industry.

 Right of Way Stewardship Council Coordinator